PulteGroup Inc.'s (PHM) Stock: A Long-Term Performance Analysis

 PHM) stock’s latest price update

-PulteGroup Inc. (NYSE: PHM)’s stock price has plunge by 0.47relation to previous closing price of 67.80.
-Nevertheless, the company has seen a 2.64% surge in its stock price over the last five trading sessions.
+PulteGroup Inc. (NYSE: PHM)’s stock price has plunge by 0.18relation to previous closing price of 68.43.
+Nevertheless, the company has seen a 1.14% surge in its stock price over the last five trading sessions.
 Barron’s reported on 10/10/22 that Famed Value Investor Buys Stock in Citigroup, PulteGroup, and Oshkosh

 Analysts’ Opinion of PHM